hashashin/OctoWatcher/README.md

 - Add Jog / Homing controls
 - Implement the App api, to do away with using the API key
 - Add Start/Stop controls for printing

+####
+# About this branch:

+I modded the program to also postprocess the gcode via python scripts, paths are hardcoded...